 As a culture, we tend to overemphasize positive reinforcement, aka praise, and to downplay negative reinforcement, aka punishment.

 While positive reinforcement undoubtedly works, it has its limits.
 Getting applause is a nice-to-have, not a must-have.
 We can do without it.

-That’s why many people ultimately opt for laziness over praise.
+Negative reinforcement, on the other hand, is much more compelling — provided the punishment is strong enough.
 Let’s imagine there was a device implanted in your body; if you skipped a workout, you would get electrocuted.
 How many workouts would you miss in the future?
 Exactly, zero.

 The challenge with negative reinforcement is how to implement it.
 For it to work, ideally, you would need an enforcer watching your every move.

+This works on two levels.
 First, we don’t want to lose face.
 We hate being on record for promising, “I will do X,” but then not doing it.
+Second, people will want to see you pay.
+They get a kick out of it.

 9. Trick Yourself

-Instead of thinking, “I must clean the whole apartment,” tell yourself, “I just to take out the vacuum cleaner and clean for 2 minutes.”
+To overcome this, you must dramatically lower your expectations.
+Instead of thinking, “I must read ten chapters,” tell yourself, “I just need to open my books.”
+That’s it.
+Instead of thinking, “I must clean the whole apartment,” tell yourself, “I just need to take out the vacuum cleaner.”
 That’s it.

-It’s a case of “I am already here, so I might as well just do it.”
+The thing is, once you have your books out or your vacuum cleaner in hand, chances are, you will keep going.
+It’s a case of, “I am already here, so I might as well just do it.”

+For this to work, you must do the activity each day.
+So, with studying for an exam, you can’t wait until the last minute.
+Then you won’t have a choice but to study all day and night.
 You must study every day, starting at the beginning of the semester.
 Then it won’t matter much if you regularly have 2-minute days.
-Over the long run, the 20-minute days and the 2-hour days will make up for it.
+Over the long run, the 2-hour days will make up for it.

 10. Think of the Future

 The trick is to remind yourself of this dynamic.
 Think to yourself, “I just have to schlepp myself there, but then I will feel amazing.”
+You must teach your mind to overrule your emotions.

 11. Gradually Build Up Your Pain Tolerance

-But I keep at it.
-And, over the course of months, my pain tolerance started to go up.
-Now I typically spend 4–6 hours per day on the blog, 7 days a week.
+For example, when I started working on this blog, I was very lazy when it came to writing.
+A few sentences, and I would call it a day.
+But I kept at it.
+And, over time, my pain tolerance started to go up.
+Now I typically spend 4–6 hours per day on the blog and it often hardly registers.

 Then you execute the new behavior, without fail, every day.
-It doesn’t matter if it’s the weekend, your birthday, or if your Aunt Laurie died.
+It doesn’t matter if it’s the weekend, your birthday, or if Aunt Laurie died.
 You keep at it, just like you brush your teeth every day.
 No exceptions.

-Now, but only now, do you increase the quota.
+Only now do you increase the quota.
 And you only increase it minimally.
-So maybe you go from 5 minutes of daily writing to 7 minutes of daily writing.
+So maybe you go from five minutes of daily writing to six minutes of daily writing.
+Then, once that feels easy, you go up to seven minutes.
+And so on.
+Before you know it, each day, you will spend an hour writing, practicing the piano, or doing cold outreach.
+It will revolutionize your life.

-So, if you build up your pain tolerance to an hour of daily writing each day, you won’t automatically spend an hour working out too.
+Note that this process only applies to a specific activity.
+If you build up your pain tolerance to an hour of daily writing, it won’t translate to an hour of working out at the gym each day.
 To increase your pain tolerance here, you will have to start small again.

 12. Find Your Purpose

-Here are some tips to help you find your purpose:
+Here are some tips to remedy that:

-However, be careful to not turn your quest for purpose aspect into another excuse.
-You can keep yourself indefinitely busy hunting down shiny objects.
-At some point, you need to pick something and commit.
+However, be careful to not turn your quest for purpose into another excuse.
+You can keep yourself indefinitely chasing shiny objects.
+At some point, you need to lock something in.
+And once you do, you will still have to put the hours in.

 13. Define the Next Step

+Let’s say you want to start your own business.
+That’s a highly complex project.
 What do you do with that?
 Where do you start?

-- Define what kind of business you want to start.
+- Define what kind of business you want to start, e.g., “I want to offer freelance copywriting.”

-- “I would like to make $60,000 per year.”
+- Define how much money you would like to make, e.g., “I would like to make $60,000 per year.”

 - “Take copywriting course X.”